 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) participation and (2) examination.
+Indicative assessments in this unit are as follows: (1) essays and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)